 Music in the community

 At St Joseph’s we value working together with our community.
-For example, some of the children who take part in the school choir were invited to take part in the harvest service at St James’ church.
+For example, we were invited to take part in the harvest service at St James’ church.
 We were invited to sing the song ‘Lean on Me’ alongside three other schools in Wetherby.
 The children were excellent at singing the song and representing our school

 Tips and Links for Parents